mendixlabs/DropdownDivConverter/README.md

 # DropdownDivConverter widget

+> **Are you using Mendix 8.2.2 or higher?
+Consider moving from the DropdownDivConverter to [Dropdown Container](https://appstore.home.mendix.com/link/app/111568/).
+This resolves any issues with implementing a proper dropdown in React!**

 A very easy way of creating custom - Bootstrap based - dropdown menu's.
 Create whatever you want in the Mendix Modeler and use this as content for the dropdown menu.

 ## Contributing